FluoTag®-X4 anti-GFP abberior STAR_STED-optimized.png

 400,00

 FluoTag®-X4 anti-GFP is a blend of two in-house developed single-domain antibodies (sdAbs) that recognize two distinct epitopes on GFP and its most common derivatives with high affinity and specificity.
+It enables direct and highly specific fluorescent detection of GFP-tagged targets without the need for secondary antibodies.

 Read more